Flag Ponds Nature Park

 A Part of Maryland’s History

 From the early 1900’s until 1955 the area was a sheltered harbor on the Chesapeake Bay supporting a major "pound net" fishery supplying croaker, trout and herring to markets as far away as Baltimore.
 At one time, three shanties housed fishermen during the main fishing season.
 Known as "Buoy Hotel", the last surviving shanty was destroyed by arson in October 2012.
+It was rebuilt in 2015 and visitors can look inside to see a recreation of how these fishermen lived.

 To make a reservation contact the State Department of Natural Resources Southern Region Public Hunting Permit and Reservation System online or by phone at the Myrtle Grove office at 301-743-5161.